laszlocph/gimlet-documentation/src/pages/blog/index.md

 ---

 {% post name="The how and why we built our SaaS platform on Hetzner and Kubernetes" image="why-hetzner.png" link="/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner" date="2023-03-08" %}
-Hetzner is 5 times cheaper for us than the hyperscalers.
+Hetzner is five times cheaper for us than the hyperscalers.
 This blog posts enumerates the how and why we built our SaaS on a discount bare metal provider.
 Gotchas included.
 {% /post %}

 {% post name="Announcing the Gimlet SaaS Early Access" image="saas-early-access.png" link="/blog/announcing-the-gimlet-saas-early-access" date="2022-12-05" %}